All PV systems must meet requirements listed herein and Public Resource Code Section 25782 to qualify for the PSI:

 All installations are required to obtain the appropriate building permits from Department of Planning and Development located at 175 N. Garfield Ave, Pasadena CA 91101.
 For more information, please call at 626-744-6646 or visit the Permit Center.

-The purpose of the Utility AC Manual Disconnect is to provide a separation point between PV systems and the Utility Electric Distribution System.
-The Utility AC Manual Disconnect shall be used to isolate PV systems during operational conditions in order to safeguard Utility personnel.
+The purpose of the Utility AC Manual Disconnect Switch is to provide a separation point between the solar system and the Utility Electric Distribution System.
+The Utility AC Manual Disconnect Switch shall be used to isolate the PV system ONLY during operational conditions in order to safeguard utility personnel.

-The Utility AC Manual Disconnect shall be installed on the AC Inverter Output Circuit of the PV system and be permanently marked to identify it as a Utility AC Manual Disconnect.
+The Utility AC Manual Disconnect Switch should be installed upstream of the solar system and it must be able to electrically disconnect the entire solar system including the performance meter.
+AC Manual Disconnect Switch must be permanently marked to identify it as a Utility AC Manual Disconnect Switch.

 The PSI Program requires accurate energy production meters for all installations that receive PSI Incentives.
 Accurate measurement of solar energy output is of paramount importance to ensure optimum value for solar owners.

 PWP requires a performance meter (Utilitiy Grade Single Socket (SS) 4 clip) in all solar installations.
 Performance meter must be supplied and installed by the solar contractor/installer.

 For solar electric generating systems receiving an EPBB Incentive, a basic meter with accuracy of ±5 percent is required.
 Eligible meters are listed at the Go Solar California website.

 For systems receiving PBI payments, regardless of system size, are required to purchase performance meter(s) from a vendor or distributor approved by Pasadena Water and Power’s meter section.
 PWP may require additional meter functionality requirements to monitor large solar systems.

 Meters and service panels must meet all local building and utility codes.